 Requests should be submitted by May 1 for fall semester or December 15 for spring semester.
 Requests received after the deadlines may not be accommodated based on current room assignment, or your room assignment may be changed without your approval.

-Students wishing to request a special accommodation in the residence halls should complete the Request for Services form as fully as possible.
+Students wishing to request to have an emotional support animal (ESA) live with them in the residence halls should complete the following Request for Services form as fully as possible.

 IF SUBMITTED DOCUMENTATION MEETS UNIVERSITY REQUIREMENTS: